2019 Agenda

 Whatever kind of taxonomy you are working with, the choices of label are absolutely crucial.
 Ambiguity, hidden context, multiple meanings and unconscious bias may all come into play for the unwary taxonomist.
 This strategic, down-to-earth talk will help you make good choices.

-, Taxonomy Director, Web Whisperer, UK, Taxonomy, Metadata & Search Consultant, Programme Chair, Bite-sized Taxonomy Boot Camp, UK
+, Taxonomy Director, Web Whisperer, UK, Taxonomy and Search Consultant, Helen Lippell Business Services

 10.20